robertbraeutigam/scan/README.md

 * To maintain "offline" status of devices

-A device which does not monitor announcements all the time may need to wait a couple of seconds to detect identity announcement it is interested in.
+A device which does not monitor announcements all the time may need to wait a couple of seconds to detect the identity announcement it is interested in.
 Maintaining a cache of announcements speeds up this discovery, but is not required.

-Monitoring offline status is not required only if the device is sure this information is not needed by the programming of the device itself.
+Monitoring offline status is required only if the device uses this information.
+For example sets a warning light if the connected device it controls goes offline.
+Monitoring offline status is optional, if and only if the information is not used by the device, either in its own code, or the wiring it received.

 If an IP address can not be found for a given identity key, the connection can not be established.
 Devices may choose to display this to the user if capable, or may send specific error events through